writechoiceorg/rocketlawyer/pages/comparing-integration-options.md

 - **Quick Integration:** Ideal for partners looking for a fast and efficient integration process.
 - **Consistency:** Ensures a consistent user experience that aligns with Rocket Lawyer’s existing platform.
 - **Low Maintenance:** Minimal ongoing maintenance is required, as updates to the UX are managed by Rocket Lawyer.

+> **Best For:** Businesses looking for a plug-and-play solution with minimal development overhead.

 **Use Cases:**